-The revised Efficiency Statement reflects how the Authority is planning to address the reduction in resources to ensure we can meet the anticipated savings that will be needed over the medium term of the financial plan.
+3.6.1 The revised Efficiency Statement, also considered by Cabinet at its meeting on the 26 November, reflects how the Authority is planning to address the reduction in resources alongside additional cost pressures and new burdens to ensure the

+Authority can meet the anticipated savings that will be needed over the mediumterm of the financial plan.

-Medium Term Financial Strategy
+3.7 Medium-Term Financial Strategy

-A Medium Term Financial Strategy (MTFS) is critical in order to ensure that the Authority makes decisions by focussing on strategic priorities and has a clear financial vision and direction for the medium term.
+3.7.1 A Medium-Term Financial Strategy (MTFS) is critical to ensure that the Authority makes decisions by focussing on strategic priorities and has a clear financial vision and direction for the medium-term.
 This MTFS needs to support delivery of the Our North Tyneside Plan 2018-2020, as set out above, which is the key driver of our resources allocation.
-The Budget setting process helps the Authority respond appropriately to responsibilities and duties placed upon Local Government through legislative requirements, increasing demand and cost for Adults and Children's Services and the Government's drive to deliver savings.
+The Budget setting process helps the Authority respond appropriately to responsibilities and duties placed upon local government through legislative requirements, increasing demand, complexity of need and cost for Adults and Children's Services and the Government's drive to deliver savings.

 Whilst decisions around Budget setting are approved on an annual basis, the Authority must demonstrate medium-term financial and resource planning.
-Annual budget decisions should be taken in the context of the overall Financial Strategy that looks at all Authority services and takes into account the Government's Local Government finance agenda.
+Annual Budget decisions should be taken in the context of the overall Medium-Term Financial Strategy that looks to all Authority services and takes into account the Government's local government finance agenda.